BA (Hons) Secondary English Education with QTS course preparation

 Useful websites

-Keeping up to date with the latest developments in the Education world is a great way to prepare for your course.
-Here are some websites that you will be useful, you should also try and find some good websites of your own:
+Keeping up to date with the latest developments in the education world is a great way to prepare for your course.
+Here are some websites that we think you’ll find useful.
+And you should also try and find some good websites of your own:

 Things to do now: